NHLStenden/TagBag/README.md

 # TagBag
-TagBag is a C# command-line tool for processing tag-based text files.
+TagBag is a Python command-line tool for processing tag-based text files.
 It supports various operations such as counting, deleting, reordering, transforming, grouping, and converting tag data — useful in annotation workflows and general-purpose tag management.

 ## Features
 - Works with .txt and .npz files